Malèna (film): Music

+Reception

-Critical reception
+Critical response

-The film has a 54% rating on Rotten Tomatoes, based on reviews by 78 critics, with an average of 5.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 54% based on reviews from 78 critics, with an average rating of 5.6/10.
 The website's critics consensus reads, "Malena ends up objectifying the character of the movie's title.
 Also, the young boy's emotional investment with Malena is never convincing, as she doesn't feel like a three-dimensional person."
-On Metacritic, which uses a weighted score, the film is rated 54/100, based on 22 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 22 critics, indicating "mixed or average" reviews.

-When first released, Variety wrote: "Considerably scaled down in scope and size from his English-language existential epic, The Legend of 1900, Giuseppe Tornatore's Malena is a beautifully crafted but slight period drama that chronicles a 13-year-old boy's obsession with a small-town siren in World War II Sicily.
+David Rooney of Variety wrote, "Considerably scaled down in scope and size from his English-language existential epic, The Legend of 1900, Giuseppe Tornatore's Malena is a beautifully crafted but slight period drama that chronicles a 13-year-old boy's obsession with a small-town siren in World War II Sicily.
 Combining a coming-of-age story with the sad odyssey of a woman punished for her beauty, the film ultimately has too little depth, subtlety, thematic consequence or contemporary relevance to make it a strong contender for arthouse crossover.
 But its erotic elements and nostalgic evocation of the same vanished Italy that made international hits of Cinema Paradiso and Il Postino could supply commercial leverage."

-Film critic Roger Ebert compared the film to Federico Fellini's work, writing: "Fellini's films often involve adolescents inflamed by women who embody their carnal desires (e.g. Amarcord and 8½).
+Film critic Roger Ebert compared the film to Federico Fellini's work, writing, "Fellini's films often involve adolescents inflamed by women who embody their carnal desires (e.g. Amarcord and 8½).
 But Fellini sees the humor that underlies sexual obsession, except (usually but not always) in the eyes of the participants.
 Malena is a simpler story, in which a young man grows up transfixed by a woman and essentially marries himself to the idea of her.
 It doesn't help that the movie's action grows steadily gloomier, leading to a public humiliation that seems wildly out of scale with what has gone before and to an ending that is intended to move us much more deeply, alas, than it can."